2-2: Creepin' Darkfinger

 Totally focused.
 They'll help out if you're going to fight cannibals but that's literally all they're interested in.
 There's not really anything here for Jam and the gang.

-2-3: A FOREVER WAR ⮞
+2-3: WAR WITHOUT END ⮞